Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Auxiliary Ranking Loss in CTR Prediction: A Gradient Vanishing Perspective

 Combined-Pair contains two losses: BCE loss and RankNet loss.
 Here, We first discuss the gradients of the negative sample's logit in RankNet loss, which can be derived as:

-In both our online and offline advertising, when positive feedback is extremely sparse (\textit{e.g.}, the typical CTR for a large-scale online advertising platform is usually less than $2\%$), it is observed that even the estimated values of positive samples tend to be much lower than 0.5.
-Consequently, the logit of positive samples will also be less than 0.
+In both our online and offline advertising, when positive feedback is extremely sparse, it is observed that even the estimated values of positive samples tend to be much lower than 0.5.
+Consequently, the logit of positive samples $z_i^{(+)}$ is less than 0.
 This can result in greater gradients of negative samples in the RankNet Loss, compared to the BCE Loss, as follows:

-This indicates that in the sparse positive scenario and for the same negative sample logit, \textit{RankNet Loss always has a larger gradient than BCE Loss}.
-Thus, the overall comparison between the BCE method and Combined-Pair method holds:
+This indicates that in the sparse positive scenario and for the same negative sample logit, \textit{RankNet Loss may have larger gradients than BCE Loss}.
+Thus, the following inequation between the BCE method and the Combined-Pair method holds:

 We conclude with the following finding: